zirytech/zirytech-com-staging/_index.md

   - image_path: /assets/images/image2.png
     alt: "Focus on Education and Awareness"
     title: "Focus on Education and Awareness"
-    excerpt: "We’re passionate about equipping individuals and organizations with the knowledge to thrive in a connected world."
+    excerpt: 'We’re passionate about equipping individuals and organizations with the knowledge to thrive in a connected world. `type="center"`'
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"